christivn/mapScraper/README.md

 <br>

-## 🛠️ Configuración y uso
+## 🛠️ Setup and Usage
-1. Clona este repositorio.
+1. Clone this repository.
-2. Asegúrate de tener los paquetes necesarios instalados.
+2. Make sure you have the necessary packages installed.
-3. Modifica `query` para personalizar tu búsqueda y ejecuta el script para ver los resultados.
+3. Modify the `query` to customize your search and run the script to see the results.

 <br>

-## ⚠️ Nota
+## ⚠️ Note
-Este proyecto es solo para fines educativos y de investigación.
-Respeta las políticas de uso y términos de servicio de Google.
+This project is for educational and research purposes only.
+Please respect Google’s usage policies and terms of service.